20 Reasons Why Students Fail And Solutions

 Observe the trend of how examinations are set by a particular examiner.
 This will help you to know what is expected by him.
 You will also know exactly what to prepare for.
 However, no student should totally rely on trends of how examinations have been set because there could be a change.

 Many students have a problem with reading further.
 They prefer to stick to what the lecturer gives to them as notes.
 However, the teacher’s notes are not sufficient for outstanding excellence.
 If you rely so much on your lecturer’s notes, without moving further to know more, you might be stuck during exams

 Excellent students go the extra mile to study beyond the notes given in the class.

 Most students prefer to read for examination purpose only and not for the sake of knowledge.

 The knowledge is as important as the examination.
 Don’t be so much concerned with reading alone, but focus and study to know every part of the course.
 Know how it applies to everyday activities.
 It will be nice to know both the practical as you’ve known the theory.

 15. NOT FOLLOWING INSTRUCTIONS

-Reading and understanding the questions asked and the instructions are very crucial.
+Reading and understanding the questions and the instructions are very crucial.